ahuounan/art-gallery/README.md

 # jennydong paintings
 A template media display app, fetching paintings and metadata from an API and displaying.
-Written in a functional/hooks paradigm.
+Written with functional/hooks paradigm.
 Uses an http service that wraps the native fetch api.
+A rewrite of my first portfolio project https://github.com/ahuounan/jenny-dong-client

 ## Stack
 - React